 Family Therapy or Parental Counseling

 Parents who work together as a team, even if they are separated, have the most impact in helping to defeat the power of the eating disorder.
 Parents need to step in regarding limits and decision-making when the eating disorder has impaired the child or youth's ability to make safe decisions.
 This can be challenging when the child or youth has been able to be very responsible and is competent in domains of their life other than food.
-Safety comes first and as parents you are responsible for decisions around safety.
+Your child will initially resist you taking away food choices and fear is very strong.
+Once parents do take charge of food, this provides less choice and less time thinking about food, so relief occurs.
+Some youth feel relieved because they can deal with guilt by saying "I have to eat."
+Safety comes first.
+As parents you are responsible for decisions around safety.
 This can mean saying no such as not allowing a child or youth to participate in activities when malnourished.
 It means ensuring meals and snacks are scheduled and according to the meal plan without bargaining with the eating disorder.
 This is hard to do without family therapy.